Tod Sloan (jockey): Retirement

 After Sloan left racing, Oscar Hammerstein arranged for him to star in a one-man show in a New York vaudeville theatre, but it did not last.

 Sloan eventually went to Paris, France, where in 1911 he converted a small bistro into what became the famous Harry's New York Bar (located at 5 rue Daunou between the Avenue de l'Opéra and the Rue de la Paix).
 Financial problems from overspending on a lavish lifestyle forced Sloan to sell the bar and return to the U.S.

 His money gone, in 1920 Sloan tried acting in motion pictures, but by then his name no longer had the star value to carry him.
 Married and divorced twice, Sloan died of cirrhosis in 1933, aged 59, in Los Angeles, California, and was interred in the Forest Lawn Memorial Park Cemetery in Glendale.

 Ultimately, British racing historians restored Sloan's reputation, as his betting on races had been a dubious charge at best.
 He was posthumously inducted into the National Museum of Racing and Hall of Fame in 1955.
 Sloan told his life story in a book titled "Tod Sloan by Himself" that was published in 1915 of which 200 were signed by Sloan and are highly sought after.
 Following his death, Beryl Markham received an advance from Houghton Mifflin to write a book on Sloan, but it too was never published because of Markham's own problems.

 Personal life

 In 1907, Sloan was married to the stage actress Julia Sanderson.
 He claimed at the time of the marriage that he had given up racing and gambling, but in the words of his obituary, "neither his decision nor his marriage lasted very long"; Sloan and Sanderson were divorced in 1913.
 In 1920, he married Elizabeth Saxon Malone, also an actress; they were divorced in 1927, with Elizabeth accusing him of "mental cruelty and habitual intemperance".
-He had one daughter, Ann Giroux (b.
-1922).
+He had one daughter, Ann Giroux (born 1922).